Left-wing nationalism: Socialist nationalism

+Marxist interpretation

 Marxism identifies the nation as a socioeconomic construction created after the collapse of the feudal system which was utilized to create the capitalist economic system.
 Classical Marxists have unanimously claimed that nationalism is a bourgeois phenomenon that is not associated with Marxism.
 In certain instances, Marxism has supported patriotic movements if they were in the interest of class struggle, but rejects other nationalist movements deemed to distract workers from their necessary goal of defeating the bourgeoisie.
 Marxists have evaluated certain nations to be progressive and other nations to be reactionary.
 Joseph Stalin supported interpretations of Marx tolerating the use of proletarian patriotism that promoted class struggle within an internationalist framework.

 Karl Marx and Friedrich Engels interpreted issues concerning nationality on a social evolutionary basis.
 Marx and Engels claim that the creation of the modern nation state is the result of the replacement of feudalism with the capitalist mode of production.
 With the replacement of feudalism with capitalism, capitalists sought to unify and centralize populations' culture and language within states in order to create conditions conducive to a market economy in terms of having a common language to coordinate the economy, contain a large enough population in the state to insure an internal division of labor and contain a large enough territory for a state to maintain a viable economy.

 Although Marx and Engels saw the origins of the nation state and national identity as bourgeois in nature, both believed that the creation of the centralized state as a result of the collapse of feudalism and creation of capitalism had created positive social conditions to stimulate class struggle.
 Marx followed Georg Wilhelm Friedrich Hegel's view that the creation of individual-centered civil society by states as a positive development in that it dismantled previous religious-based society and freed individual conscience.
 In The German Ideology, Marx claims that although civil society is a capitalist creation and represents bourgeois class rule, it is beneficial to the proletariat because it is unstable in that neither states nor the bourgeoisie can control a civil society.
 Marx described this in detail in The German Ideology, stating: